 - It doesn’t conduct heat, so the handles are always cool to the touch.

-That’s not all, you can throw them in the dishwasher, too.
+That’s not all!
+You can also throw them in the dishwasher.
 Oh, and they also come in lots of cool colors and patterns.
 They're a durable kitchen tool and a fun way to brighten up your kitchen!

-It is possible to whip cream the old-fashioned way, and believe me, I’ve done it.
+It is possible to whip cream the old-fashioned way, and believe us, we’ve done it.
 But a hand mixer makes so many jobs so much easier!
-You’ll use it to beat cake mixes, blend pancake batter, whip cream, make mashed potatoes, I could go on forever.
+You’ll use it to make cookies, blend pancake batter, whip cream, make mashed potatoes, we could go on forever.
 Look for a nice durable brand that’s easy to use.
 You definitely don't want to have to wrestle the beaters to detach them.

 Ah, the kitchen shears.
 You’ll use these gems in more ways than you can even imagine.
-Here are just a few of the ways that I use mine:
+Here are just a few of the ways we use ours:

 - Open food packages